Seeing & Looking

 Playing your HDR instrument well requires practice; like any instrument newly added to an experienced ensemble or orchestra, its presence can sweeten or foul the air depending on who is playing.
 But let’s shift the topic now from the instrument and its techniques, to the image maker.

-WHAT QUALITIES CAN HDR PHOTOGRAPHERS STRIVE FOR?
+WHAT QUALITIES CAN WE STRIVE FOR?

 Today photography is shaped by the technology of our digital information age.
 Today’s magazine covers are retouched, they show digital photographs that were manipulated, and not revealing the enhancement to a portrait.
 Since a digital image serves commercial, advertising, amateur and many other purposes, the motivation and context of the image is important.
 A core issue that makes HDR images interesting is the character of the photographer.
 The image above, “Chevy Above the Levy” was taken purely for amateur purposes.
 HDR tools were used to make it.
 Of the photograph, we could ask “ Who took it? ” An even better question is: “what are the qualities of the photographer, and ideally what should they be?”